Overview - updated January 2026

 Plate 12: The view from the end of the path that runs along the rock wall of the Channel

-If you do the return walk, there is no need to do the two short out and back legs – to the end of the rock groyne and the walk to the canal.
+If you do the return walk, there is no need to do the walk to the rock groyne (and the walk to the canal).